DrainGangScholar/sherlock/README.md

-# Memoir of the Memory Sleuth
+# Memoirs of the Memory Sleuth